CARF International announced that Good Samaritan has been accredited for

 a period of three years for its Rehabilitation program.
 The latest accreditation

-is the 13th consecutive Three-Year Accreditation that the international
+is the sixth consecutive Three-Year Accreditation that the international

 accrediting body, CARF, has awarded to Good Samaritan.
-For the first time,
+For the second

-the Rehabilitation Center also achieved a Three-Year Accreditation for
+time, the Rehabilitation Center also achieved a Three-Year Accreditation

 This accreditation decision represents the highest level of accreditation